 Experience Certificate:

-• Formal document resembling a certificate.
+- Formal document resembling a certificate.

 Experience Letter:

-• Contains basic information about employment and job title.
+- Contains basic information about employment and job title.

-• Typically used for general employment verification or standard job applications.
+- Typically used for general employment verification.

-Experience certificate Format [With Examples]
+Experience Certificate Sample Formats [With Examples]

 Creating an experience certificate typically requires you to include specific details about the employee's work history, accomplishments, and tenure.
 Here's a simple template for an experience certificate that you can use or modify to suit your specific needs.
-Remember to customize it with your company's information and any additional details as necessary:
+Remember to customise it with your company's information and any additional details as necessary:

 [Your Company Letterhead, Logo, or Seal]